Jackson Central-Merry Early College High School: History

 The school was formed in 1970 as a consolidation of predominantly white Jackson High School and predominantly black Merry High School.
 It was the first integrated high school in Jackson.
 The former Jackson High became the new school's "west campus" and the former Merry High became the "east campus."
 The school initially taught students in grades 10, 11 and 12.
 Freshmen students were added after the Jackson city school system consolidated with the Madison County system in the early 1990s.

 Three city junior high schools (later middle schools) originally fed into JCM: Tigrett Junior High School, Jackson Junior High School and Parkway Junior High School.
-The school mascot was the Cougar.
-School colors were green and gold.
+The school mascot is the Cougar.
+School colors are green and gold.

 In 2003, the west campus became Madison Academic Magnet High School.
 Jackson Central-Merry was then entirely housed on the former east campus.
 Oman Arena is located between both campuses.

 In 2016, Jackson-Madison County Board of Education issued the "Vision 2020" plan.
 This plan was passed, as a result, Jackson Central-Merry High School was closed along with 4 other schools.

 In 2021, Jackson-Madison County Schools reopened the school in a new building, as a middle and high school holding grades 6–12.
 The old building was renovated and reopened as a new magnet high school, JCM-Early College High, known by students and staff as ECH to help differentiate between the two schools.
 This was necessary because the new building was not fully completed, and high school students had to share some classes with ECH at the beginning of the school year.